donbright/piliko/README.md

 Rationals are probably using a form of integer called 'big integer' that cannot 'overflow'.
 This means if you have some long fraction like

-20367846780390904/4908298173897891821
+909039039020367846780390904/493903903938089890308298173897891821

 and it cant be simplified, it will be stored as a special sequence of numbers in the machine.
-This can easily explode, as you can imagine by just thinking about squaring one of these fractions a few times and adding some number such that there is no simplified form.
+This can grow quite fast and slow the computer to a crawl, as you can imagine by just thinking about squaring one of these fractions a few times and adding some number such that there is no simplified form.
 A good example would be simulating a space ship and planet, with force=g*mass1*mass2/radius^2.
 Re-calculate that a few dozen times and you are looking at hundreds of digits for numbers.
+Where the old 'floating point' number takes 4 bytes to store, the Big Int rational might take dozens of bytes, and be dozens of times slower to multiply.

-To maintain the beautiful 'no approximation' feature, you have to store all these digits.
+But to maintain the beautiful 'no approximation' feature of Rationals, you have to store all these digits.

 This is fundamentally different from how finite length floating point numbers worked.
 Or even ordinary finite length integer arithmetic in old